sqlity-net/dataplatform-devops-exercises/Module3-Exercise5/README.md

 The goal of this exercise is use CRISP best practices to reduce test maintainance costs.

 Review the tests you have written so far.
-Refactor them to improve maintainability.
+Pick one of the best practices below and refactor your tests to follow it, for example Clean Test Names.

-The CRISP best practices are as follows:
+The CRISP best practices include the following:

 - Clean
   - Name your tests to describe the expectation, not the situation.
 For example, instead of [test 1 customer] use [test returns one row if there is 1 customer]